 The pouch was made by my mum using one of my favourite blue fabrics.
 Thanks mum xx You can find them for sale in our garden shop, here.
 This is what is inside (but of course include anything you like):

-- A linen napkin from the local op-shop (thrift store).
+- A linen napkin made from some leftover linen.
 I use it to wipe cutlery and cleanups after a meal.
 I have another couple that I can sub-in quickly when this one is chucked into the wash.

 - A pair of plastic chopsticks – yes plastic I know but I have had these for more than 15 years and they are small and handy… why waste them and buy more?